khulnasoft-lab/design.khulnasoft.com/contents/components/filter.md

 1. **key**: acts as the label of the filter value, for example, `assignee`
 1. **logical operator**: the condition that binds the key to the value, for example, `is` or `is not`
-1. **value**: the item that the condition will base results on, for example, a `@username` Visually and functionally, each part is a variant of a [token](/components/token/).
+1. **value**: the item that the condition will base results on, for example, a `@username`

+Visually and functionally, each part is a variant of a [token](/components/token/).

 ## Usage

-Filters are always used in combination with [search boxes](/components/search/), preferably with the [“search by confirmation”](/components/search/#search-by-confirmation) variant.
+Filters are always used in combination with the ["search by confirmation” search box](/components/search/#search-by-confirmation) variant.

 Each filter can consist of only one value and can’t be repeated.
 For example, a list of issues can only be narrowed down by specifying one assignee.